SuvodipDey/DialoGen/README.md

 ## Set up DailyDialog Data

  a.
-Download DailyDialog dataset from the this [link](http://yanran.li/files/ijcnlp_dailydialog.zip)
+Download DailyDialog dataset from the this [link](http://yanran.li/files/ijcnlp_dailydialog.zip).

  b.
-Unzip ijcnlp_dailydialog.zip
+Unzip ijcnlp_dailydialog.zip.

  c.
-Download multi-reference test data for DailyDialog from this [link](https://raw.githubusercontent.com/prakharguptaz/multirefeval/master/multiref-dataset/multireftest.json)
+Download multi-reference test data for DailyDialog from this [link](https://raw.githubusercontent.com/prakharguptaz/multirefeval/master/multiref-dataset/multireftest.json).

  d.
-Copy the "multireftest.json" file to the "ijcnlp_dailydialog" directory
+Copy the "multireftest.json" file to the "ijcnlp_dailydialog" directory.

  e.
-Copy the modified "ijcnlp_dailydialog" directory to the root folder of the codebase
+Copy the modified "ijcnlp_dailydialog" directory to the root folder of the codebase.

 ## Train Encoder (DailyDialog)
 ```console